 If you want your furnace to face the winter like a well-oiled machine, it needs to be ready to face colder temperatures and frequent use.
 With a few simple steps, you can do wonders for your heater’s performance — even if you don’t know much about furnaces!

-Surgi’s Heating & Air Conditioning offers seasonal furnace maintenance to keep your system healthy.
+Surgi’s Heating, Cooling & Plumbing offers seasonal furnace maintenance to keep your system healthy.
 However, your system needs more care than a couple of times a year.
 A DIY heater tune-up throughout the year is great for your system.
 The heater’s performance will be more efficient and provide better comfort.
 Check out some of the easy steps you can take to care for your heater.

 Change The Air Filter

 One of the biggest factors in your indoor air quality is a clean HVAC air filter.
 Take the time to find your furnace or heater filter and remove it.
 Either clean or replace the filter as the instructions state.
 Clearing this pathway will allow the new filter to catch particles in your air before they reach your lungs.
 It will also keep the air running smoothly through the system, alleviating any pressure the clogged filter was causing.

 Clean The Outdoor Unit